John Steed's Flats - No.2

 Based on the view outside the window it has to be at least on the 3rd or 4th floor of the building.

 It's unclear why Steed changed his first residence, but the address of John Steed's second apartment is amazingly the same as that one of the first apartment.
-Perhaps there are a several flats in the same building.
+Perhaps there are several flats in the same building.

 Compared to the first modest flat this one is an improvement.